moddedTechnic/VirtualCurrencySystemV1/README.md

 ## Installation

-To install the VCS (mainly for testing), first either download and unzip the ZIP file or `git clone` the repository.
+To install VCS (mainly for testing), first either download and unzip the ZIP file or `git clone` the repository.
 You'll need [Python 3.9](https://python.org) installed, and to get the dependencies, run `pip install django`.